stephschofield/easy-v0-api/README.md

 # V0 API Scripts - Standalone Component Generator

-A complete, standalone system for generating React components using the Vercel v0 API with intelligent backend integration and enforced auto-download capabilities.
+A wrapper for generating React components using the Vercel v0 API with intelligent backend integration and enforced auto-download capabilities.

 ## 🚀 Features